bensh3/musa508-final/README.md

 ## Data processing

+- Give each station a defined sequence ID number
+- Filter for non-NA, for complete trips, year 2019
 - Categorize trains by period of day
 - Categorize into small delay and big delay

 ## Data visualization

 ## Feature engineering

+- Create feature for known bottleneck (interlocking, speed limit)
+- Time lag
+- Period of day

 ## Modeling

+- Model delay by station
+- Model delay by train

 ## Analysis